Mqrshe/Sponger/README.md

 * Minor Chunk/Lighting Fixes
 * Feature where chat history isnt cleared
 * Fps improving feature to make Frames more stable and less Fps drops

+# Feature Wishlist:
+* Motion blur or menu blur
+* Rocket charge icon for firework rockets to show when the effect of the firework rocket isnt active anymore while flying
+* More vanilla tweaks (Boat Item View, Sound Fixes, Texture Fixes and Vanilla Client Bug Fixes)
+* Font Menu that can change the games global font